dv-flow/dv-flow.github.io/docs/quickstart.rst

     endmodule

-Now, we'll create a minimal `flow.yaml` file that will allow us to compile and simulate this module.
+Now, we'll create a minimal `flow.dv` file that will allow us to compile and simulate this module.

 .. code-block:: yaml